dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_oauth2_password-->

 The simplest of all grant types is the **password** grant type.
-This grant type is similar to basic authenticaion in the sense that it requires the client to collect the users username and password.
+This grant type is similar to basic authentication in the sense that it requires the client to collect the users username and password.
 As an example we can use our demo server:

     SERVER="https://play.dhis2.org/dev"
     SECRET="1e6db50c-0fee-11e5-98d0-3c15c2c6caf6"

     curl -X POST -H "Accept: application/json" -u demo:$SECRET $SERVER/uaa/oauth/token
     -d grant_type=password -d username=admin -d password=district